kleph/dcos-docs/1.10/installing/custom/configuration/configuration-parameters.md

 *  `master_dns_bindall: 'true'` The master DNS port is open.
 This is the default value.
 *  `master_dns_bindall: 'false'` The master DNS port is closed.

+### mesos_dns_set_truncate_bit

+Indicates whether Mesos-DNS sets the truncate bit if the response is too large to fit in a single packet.

+*  `mesos_dns_set_truncate_bit: 'true'`  Mesos-DNS sets the truncate bit if the response is too large to fit in a single packet and is truncated.
+This is the default behavior and is in compliance with RFC7766.
+*  `mesos_dns_set_truncate_bit: 'false'`  Mesos-DNS does not set the truncate bit if the response is too large to fit in a single packet.
+If you know your applications crash when resolving truncated DNS responses over TCP, or for performance reasons you want to avoid receiving the complete set of DNS records in response to your DNS requests, you should set this option to `false` and note that the DNS responses you receive from Mesos-DNS may be missing entries that were silently discarded.
+This means that truncated DNS responses will appear complete even though they aren't and therefore won't trigger a retry over TCP.
+This behavior does not conform to RFC7766.

+For more information regarding truncated DNS responses and retrying over TCP see [RFC7766 - DNS Transport over TCP - Implementation Requirements](https://tools.ietf.org/html/rfc7766).

 ### mesos_max_completed_tasks_per_framework
 The number of completed tasks for each framework that the Mesos master will retain in memory.
 In clusters with a large number of long-running frameworks, retaining too many completed tasks can cause memory issues on the master.
 If this parameter is not specified, the default Mesos value of 1000 is used.